Notable Jordan Shoe Collaborations: A Timeline

-Notable Jordan shoe collaborations: A timeline originally appeared on NBC Sports Chicago
+Notable Jordan shoe collaborations: A timeline originally appeared on NBC Sports Washington

 Air Jordan Brand collaborations might just be the most universally popular shoe in the Northern Hemisphere.
 Despite once being rare, new versions of the shoes are now everywhere, all the time.